Jaspacito/DTFF2022_Final_Test/README.md

 - in the ideal case, anyone who could pass this course should be able to see and reproduce your findings from scratch.

 You can pick a topic from the [list of suggested topics](./research-topics.md), but own topics are strongly encouraged!
 You can also choose to replicate a result from a paper (which does not have an open-source implementation yet).

+From Slack:
+some of you are asking about grading criteria; here is a guideline (somewhat overlapping with what is stated in the .README file) of what your project must have:
+- a tidy folder and file structure;
+- a repository on github with a history of commits by all group members; except for the fact that it contains branch 'homework' (or similar), the repository is all about your project, so please treat it as you would an actual research project of yours;
+- an informative README file briefly explaining the main finding, and indicating any information needed to reproduce the findings:
+- environment that can be cloned (using an environment manager such as conda, poetry or the like, or docker);
+- a well maintained data management routine: the data itself is well described, and a database is organized, with upstream and ownstream functions implemented;
+- a short .pdf with the findings, compiled from latex code, with figures and/or tables designed along the standards described in the lecture on visualization; the source code is uploaded;
+- a .pdf with the presentation that you could use in a conference, compiled from latex code; the source code is uploaded;
+- one app for the user to scrutinize the findings.